 The risk appears when seats no longer reflect delivered value, and customers hesitate to add more users.

-Credit-based models allocate prepaid consumption tied to tokens, compute, or API calls, with customers drawing down credits as they generate output.
+Credit-based models allocate prepaid consumption tied to tokens, compute, or API calls.
+Customers draw down from a credit balance as they generate output.

 This structure makes pricing clearer in AI products where usage can spike quickly.
-It helps customers understand expected cost before they scale and supports delivering the full value of high-intensity features.
+It helps users understand expected costs before they scale.

-At the same time, forecasting usage can be difficult for customers whose workloads vary month to month.
+However, forecasting credit usage can be difficult for customers whose workloads vary month to month.

 Tiered pricing groups features into structured plans, and add-ons extend functionality without requiring a full upgrade.
 This pattern keeps packaging clean while still supporting expansion.